-- 1. Pursuant to the National Incident Management System (NIMS) operating principles and protocols, public information efforts should generally focus on specific event-related information.
+- 1. Incident activities for the utilities function will include work in an Incident Command System (ICS) environment with an Incident Commander (IC), maintaining communications with the IC and Emergency Operations Center (EOC), and implementing local and regional mutual aid agreements as required - Pursuant to the National Incident Management System (NIMS) operating principles and protocols, public information efforts should generally focus on specific event-related information.
 This information will generally be of an instructional nature focusing on such things as warning, evacuation, and shelter.
-Appendix 2 describes some basic emergency information needs. - 2.
+Appendix 2 describes some basic emergency information needs. - 3.
 A special effort should be made to keep the public informed of the general progress of events.
 Reporting positive information regarding emergency response will help to reassure the community that the situation is under control.
 Rumor control must be a major aspect of the informational program.
-Public feedback should be used as a measure of the program's effectiveness.

-3. Education efforts are to be directed toward increasing public awareness about potential hazards and how people should prepare for them.
+Public feedback should be used as a measure of the program's effectiveness. - 4.
+Education efforts are to be directed toward increasing public awareness about potential hazards and how people should prepare for them.
 All information and education efforts will rely heavily on the cooperation of every type of media organization.